PortCallOptimisation/port-call-event-format/Event_spec.md

 The event system allows for three additional identifiers in addition to portcall id's:
 * Movement identifier: this identifies a movement, which is a ship traveling from one location to another inside a portcall
-* Berth visit identifier: this identifier a berth visit, which is a ship being alongside a single berth
+* Berth visit identifier: this identifies a berth visit, which is a ship being alongside a single berth
 * Service identifier: this identifies a single service like bunkering
-* Organisation port call identifier: this identifier a visit, which is a ship its stay within a single harbour
+* Organisation port call identifier: this identifies a visit, which is a ship its stay within a single port.
+This is an internal identifier for an organization, independant of the port call id which is the identifier of the local port authority

 #### Justification